 Are you sure you want to climb the mountain with an elephant?

-The more difficult situations where bold clarity is needed are when the customer wants to act by impulse, for instance, to react to the competition’s actions not to lose competitiveness.
-They expect digitalisation and automation to provide the answer.
-Their expectations and goals might exceed our scope.
-In this case, the project might be feasible, but it is necessary to realistically define our own capacity constraints in order to avoid over-commitment.
+A more complex situation where bold clarity is needed is when the customer wants to act impulsively, for instance, to react to the competition’s actions and not lose competitiveness.
+They expect digitalization and automation to provide the answer, but these expectations and goals might exceed our scope.
+For comprehensive growth and strategic development, long-term and radical mindset shifts are compulsory, as no software or tool will change company culture.

 How large should the foundation be?